EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ### Read direction

-The TCP Client have dedicated methods for reading events in the specific direction:
+The TCP Client has dedicated methods for reading events in the specific direction:
 - `ReadStreamEventsForwardAsync`,
 - `ReadStreamEventsBackwardAsync`,
 - `ReadAllEventsForwardAsync`,